About The Band

 Powered by Flanders’ words, Adler’s music, and the group’s trademark harmonies, their earlier work with SONY/Epic and subsequent recordings on their October Project Music label have been enjoyed by millions.
 Bridging the worlds of pop, classical, a cappella and choral, they continue to innovate the landscape of Independent Music.

-Music videos for two of the album’s singles were created in collaboration with renowned Ukrainian sand artist Kseniya Simonova.
-“This Is For You,” an animation of Simonova’s color paintings, was an Official Selection at the 2024 American Documentary and Animation Festival and was up for a 2025 Music Video GRAMMY, marking the band’s 9th GRAMMY ballot appearance.
+The Ghost of Childhood (2024) generated five singles (“Changing Light of Love,” “This Is For You,” “Lost,”Angels in the Garden,” “Rage of Days”), with music videos for two featuring the work of renowned Ukrainian sand artist Kseniya Simonova.
+“This Is For You,” an animation of Simonova’s color paintings, was an Official Selection at the American Documentary and Animation Festival 2024 and up for a 2025 Music Video GRAMMY, marking the band’s 9th GRAMMY ballot appearance.
 “Angels in the Garden,” featuring Simonova’s sand art, won a Silver Telly.
 October Project also maintains an ongoing fundraiser, Angels For Ukraine, to support the International Rescue Committee’s aid efforts for women and children affected by the war.

 The Ghost of ChildhoodReturn to MeThe Book of RoundsMeadowReadyGraceVirtual Choir of JoyMore UncoveredUncoveredDifferent EyesFalling Farther InOctober Project